Senior Archaeologist, ARCHAEO Cultural Heritage Services

 Member, East African Association for Paleoanthropology and Paleontology

 Field archaeologist working in Australia and overseas over a period of 25 years.
-Over two years experience as a Senior Consulting Archaeologist in Queensland
+Extensive experience as a Consulting Archaeologist in Queensland and northern NSW.

 An archaeologist and biological anthropologist with extensive national and international experience in archaeological excavation, academic research and cultural heritage management.